hmrc/common-transit-convention-traders-postman/README.md

+# Curl Commands for CTC Traders API

+* Download the latest folder from https://github.com/hmrc/common-transit-convention-traders-postman .The folder "Curl commands" has curl commands for CTC Arrivals and Departures.

-# Postman Collections for CTC API Traders
+# Postman Collections for CTC Traders API

 ### Pre-requisite
 * Install latest version of Postman